top of page

 1. Toe Taps (Tibialis Anterior Activation)

-• Rapidly tap toes up and down for 30 seconds
+• Rapidly tap your toes up and down for 30 seconds.

 2. Heel Walking

-Why it helps: Activates ankle dorsiflexors, improving muscle endurance.
+Why It Helps: Heel walking activates your ankle dorsiflexors, improving muscle endurance.

 3. Calf Raises